juanfe9118/holberton-headphones/README.md

 # Holberton Headphones
-## Web Page Mock Up create by me based on [this design](https://www.figma.com/file/gkWRcFqkwtruWZgSfnnHF0/Holberton-School---Headphone-company?node-id=0%3A1) by Nicolas Philippot
+## Web Page Mock Up created by me based on [this design](https://www.figma.com/file/gkWRcFqkwtruWZgSfnnHF0/Holberton-School---Headphone-company?node-id=0%3A1) by Nicolas Philippot

 ### After the web page is finished it should look like the images below: